dalkoran/dalkoran.github.io/_posts/2011-09-13-i-miss-having-a-local-beach-of-my-own.md

+---
----title: "I miss having a local beach of my own"
+title: "I miss having a local beach of my own"
 date: 2011-09-13 01:13
 author:
 comments: true
 categories: [General]
 tags: []
 ---

 When I lived in Australia this used to be one of my local beaches…